 - Production orders cannot be constant throughout the year.
 It will vary and this makes it difficult for the business entities to keep up with a similar production plan for all times.
 The aggregate planning process takes this thought into consideration and allows for contingency measures.
 These are put in place so that the manufacturing facilities can accommodate the changes that occur in production as well as orders from the customers.
 The organization keeps shifting between the level strategy, chase strategy and hybrid strategy to keep up with the changes.

-- An advantage of the aggregate planning process is that it helps to project demand and figure out the units in need for the short-term by factoring in advertising campaigns, special pricing, and promotions.
+- An advantage of the planning process is that it helps to project demand and figure out the units in need for the short-term by factoring in advertising campaigns, special pricing, and promotions.

-- Aggregate planning helps to offer optimized value to both the direct buyers from which it is getting raw materials etc. and end customers to which it will sell the products.
+- It helps to offer optimized value to both the direct buyers from which it is getting raw materials etc. and end customers to which it will sell the products.
 The process reduces the production costs and this helps them to pass on savings.
 Ultimately the end consumer gets the best quality products at the minimum price levels